cicorias/Castle-Winbuntu/README.md

 After literally hours of experimenting, and with each suggested workaround ~featuring the same/similarly cumbersome layer of abstraction, (aka "Do I *really* need to setup an X server for this??")~ Note: *This isn't abstraction.
 It's really just dealing with the natural boundary between what are really two distinct operating systems.*

 In trying to get any form of "seamless" copy/paste behavior to happen between the two (or perhaps even three, if we're talking about ssh'ing to a remote host...), you're essentially going to have to build a "bridge" between the clipboard on one OS to the other, and translate the corresponding registers between these distinct buffers.
-Obviously, on a Mac your only really dealing with a single OS/clipboard buffer - so this is a much more straightforward/transparent operation - and more or less taken for granted when using a terminal application like Terminal/iTerm2 on a Mac.
+Obviously, on a Mac you're only really dealing with a single OS/clipboard buffer - so this is a much more straightforward/transparent operation - and more or less taken for granted when using a terminal application like the built-in Mac Terminal app/iTerm2.

 Soooo the short answer is: *"Yes, you'll need to install an X-server of some sort (xming/VcXsrv) if you want to share a clipboard b/w Linux and Windows - even when one (WSL) would appear to reside within the same host OS."*.

-Having now tried every available avenue with my build version, I finally threw in the towel (although I've since started using xfce4 Terminal with VcXsrv, additionally requiring the installation of **a bunch** of other stuff to satisfy various dependencies, i.e. the (huge) ubuntu-gnome-desktop package to fill the various "gaps" in my build version, etc. - so if you do decide to go this route make sure you have enough disk space...).
+Having now tried every available avenue with my build version, I finally threw in the towel (although I've since started using xfce4 Terminal with VcXsrv, additionally requiring the installation of **a bunch** of other stuff to satisfy various dependencies, i.e. I ended up installing the (huge) ubuntu-gnome-desktop package to fill the various "gaps" in my build version, etc. - so if you do decide to go this route make sure you have enough disk space...).

  My ConEmu, vim-related copy/paste angst has however been substantially diminished upon discovery of this simple checkbox in  **Settings --> Keys & Macro --> Mark/Copy:**
 <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/conemu-vim-text-select.gif" height="450">